MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

-If you don't have Bot Frameworker Installed installed, you can download it from the **download Composer** link.
+If you don't have Composer installed, you can download it from the **download Composer** link.
 This link takes you to a **Download confirmation** window where you can also learn more about Composer.

 ![Screenshot of the Power Virtual Agents Composer window indicating that Composer is not installed.](media/composer/composer-not-present.png)